NASA's newly returned astronauts say they would fly on Boeing's Starliner capsule again

 Their space station stay kept getting extended as engineers debated how to proceed.
 NASA finally judged Starliner too dangerous to bring Wilmore and Williams back and transferred them to SpaceX.
 But the launch of their replacements got stalled, stretching their mission beyond nine months.

 President Donald Trump urged SpaceX’s Elon Musk to hurry things up, adding politics to the stuck astronauts’ ordeal.
-The dragged-out drama finally ended March 18 with a flawless splashdown by SpaceX off the Florida Panhandle.
+The dragged-out drama finally ended two weeks ago with a flawless splashdown by SpaceX off the Florida Panhandle.

+“It’s great being back home after being up there,” Williams told The Associated Press in an interview.
+She waited until she was steadier on her feet before reuniting with her two Labrador retrievers the day after splashdown.
+“Pure joy.”

+Wilmore already has a to-do list.
+His wife wants to replace all the shrubs in their yard before summer.
+“So I’ve got to get my body ready to dig holes,” he told the AP.

 NASA said engineers still do not understand why Starliner’s thrusters malfunctioned; more tests are planned through the summer.
 If engineers can figure out the thruster and leak issues, “Starliner is ready to go,” Wilmore said.